 The system measures the adhesive force of the used magnet with 100% accuracy, which makes it possible for the first time to measure the magnetic force.
 Controlock® anchor is, therefore, certified by DIBT, Dekra, and Lloyds, among others.

 Compared to traditional steel connections such as drilling and welding, scaffolds built with Controlock® are constructed against steel walls such as storage tanks and ships.
-Consequently, this type of temporary steel connection eliminates the need to use welding or a large abutment base to stabilize the scaffold.
+Accordingly, this type of temporary steel connection eliminates the need to use welding or a large abutment base to stabilize the scaffold.

 - More sustainable